MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-upload-desktop-files.md

 ## Considerations and Limitations

+* Direct publishing from Power BI Desktop to the Power BI service is not supported for guest users, even if they have higher-level permissions.
+To update or publish reports, guest users need to start from the Power BI service, using, for example, **Get Data**.

-The following storage mode conversions are not supported during republish:
+* The following storage mode conversions are not supported during republish:

-- If you first publish a report using Import mode, you won't be able to overwrite the report and the semantic model with a DirectQuery or Live Connect based report.
+   * If you first publish a report using Import mode, you won't be able to overwrite the report and the semantic model with a DirectQuery or Live Connect based report.
 This will not work.
-- If you first publish a report using a live connection, then change the storage mode or the target semantic model in Power BI Desktop, you won't be able to overwrite the report when you republish.
+   * If you first publish a report using a live connection, then change the storage mode or the target semantic model in Power BI Desktop, you won't be able to overwrite the report when you republish.

 ## Related content